Relic gravitational waves from primordial gravitational collapses

 \textit{\textbf{Constraints on PBH abundance.}---} One application of this new source of SGWBs is to constrain the abundance of PBHs, especially those that have already evaporated today (see also Ref.~\cite{Franciolini:2023osw}).
 To investigate the PBH abundance, it is more convenient to use the density fraction of PBHs at the epoch of their formation,

 where the subscript $f$ denotes the time when the perturbation re-enters the horizon, and $M_{\mathrm{PBH},i}$ is the initial mass of PBHs given by $M_{\mathrm{PBH},i} = \gamma M_{\mathrm{H}}|_{a_f}$.
 In our simulation, the collapsing efficiency $\gamma \simeq 0.355$ and $\mathcal{H}_f^{-1} = 10r_H$.
 Therefore, we can obtain a simple relation between $\beta$ and $R_{*c}$, $\beta = 355(r_H/R_{*c})^3$, so that $t_c=200t_m$ corresponds to $\beta = 4.4\times 10^{-5}$, $t_c=400t_m$ corresponds to $\beta = 1.6\times 10^{-5}$, and $t_c=800t_m$ corresponds to $\beta = 6.5\times 10^{-6}$.
-In the right panel of Fig.~\ref{fig: OmegaGW}, we have set $M_{\mathrm{PBH}}\simeq 10^8\,\mathrm{g}$ in the $\delta_m = 0.5$ case and $M_{\mathrm{PBH}}\simeq 10^4\,\mathrm{g}$ in the $\delta_m = 0.55$ case.
+In the right panel of Fig.~\ref{fig: OmegaGW}, we have set $M_{\mathrm{PBH}}\simeq 10^8\,\mathrm{g}$ in the \black{$\mu = 0.8$} case and $M_{\mathrm{PBH}}\simeq 10^4\,\mathrm{g}$ in the \black{$\mu = 0.9$} case.
 If future observations reveal null detection for the corresponding high-frequency GWs, then the PBH abundance $\beta$ could be constrained to be smaller than $\mathcal{O}(10^{-5})$.

 \textit{\textbf{Conclusions and discussions.}---} It is of essential importance to thoroughly study all possible GW sources so as to fully understand the SGWBs in GW detectors.
-In this \textit{Letter}, we have proposed a new SGWB sourced by the collisions of sound shells from density perturbation collapse, providing an alternative probe into the evaporated PBH mass and abundance.
-We note here that a previous work~\cite{DeLuca:2019llr} has also studied the GW production but \textit{during} the non-spherical collapses of sub-critical scalar perturbations, which is overwhelmed by those scalar-induced GWs (SIGW) at second-order in perturbations~\cite{Ananda:2006af,Baumann:2007zm} (see Ref.~\cite{Domenech:2021ztg} for a recent review and references therein).
-We stress here that our newly proposed SGWB is complementary to both of the above two GW sources, as the SIGW is mainly produced at horizon crossing, while our SGWB is generated long after horizon crossing when sound waves from gravitational collapses are in full superpositions.
+In this \textit{Letter}, we have proposed a \black{hybrid numerical analysis of} SGWB sourced by the collisions of sound shells from density perturbation collapse, providing an alternative probe into the evaporated PBH mass and abundance.
+We note here that a previous work~\cite{DeLuca:2019llr} has also studied the GW production during the non-spherical collapses of sub-critical scalar perturbations, which is overwhelmed by those SIGWs at second-order in perturbations~\cite{Ananda:2006af,Baumann:2007zm} (see Ref.~\cite{Domenech:2021ztg} for a recent review and references therein), \black{while our work provides the first step to include the non-perturbative dynamics of the source.
+We found a distinctive feature of GWs sourced by super-critical PBHs and near-critical PBHs, providing a potential probe to distinguish them.
+The detailed comparison between our acoustic GWs and SIGWs can be found in Ref.~\cite{Ning:2025yvj} and also the \textit{Supplemental Material}.}